-Spencer Private Hospitals reserves the right to refuse the transfer of an amenity patient if they have a poor prior credit history with the Hospital.
+Spencer Private Hospitals reserves the right to refuse the transfer of an amenity patient.

-The consultant has to agree to transfer as the NHS consultant may not work with us or may not agree to the patient being transferred
+The consultant has to agree to the transfer as the NHS consultant may not work with Spencer Private Hospitals or may not wish for the patient being transferred.

 When will I need to pay?

-A deposit is due prior to transfer to Spencer Private Hospitals.
+A deposit will be payable prior to transfer to Spencer Private Hospitals.
 You will be kept up to date regarding your balance by the finance department.

-Payment can be made by cheque, cash or by credit or debit card.
+Payment can be made by credit or debit card.

 ASHFORD: Spencer Private Hospitals Consulting Suite, Arundel Unit, William Harvey Hospital, Kennington Road, Ashford, Kent, TN24 0LZ.
 Click here to download the location map.